I often get asked why I want to leave home and travel. Won’t I miss everyone and everything? Won’t I get lonely? What am I running away from?

 When I was home, I could plan out my days months in advance.
 Why?
 Because they weren’t going to be much different – commute, work, gym, sleep, repeat.
 Yet on the road, every moment represents a new beginning.
 No day is the same.
 You can’t plan out what will happen because nothing is set in stone.
 No commutes, no errands, no scheduled meetings.
 Just you and your whim.

-People may go for many reasons.
-But they all seek change.
-They want to see the world, see something different, see something change.
-Travel allows for change.
+This lifestyle is not for everyone but, for those that go, I notice the subtext of change in the reasons for their desire to leave.
+We want to see the world, see something different, see something change.
 The new, the exciting, the different, and the adventure – it’s all there when you travel.
 Your days no longer are dictated by business hours, but by the changing winds of your own heart.

 Out in the sea of freedom, with no compass to guide us, with nothing to force our direction, we all sail onward.